Anti-reflux surgery - children - discharge

 - If you need help with the G-tube at home, contact either your surgeon, primary care provider, or the home health care nurse who works for the G-tube supplier.

 For pain, you can give your child over-the-counter pain medicines such as acetaminophen (Tylenol) and ibuprofen (Advil, Motrin).
-If your child is still having pain, call your child's doctor.
+If your child is still having pain, call your child's provider.

 If sutures (stitches), staples, or glue were used to close your child's skin: